10 Screening Questions That Reveal a Candidate's True Skills

 9. The Motivation Question

-- A) The company's mission and culture.
+• A) The company's mission and culture.

-- B) The specific technical challenges mentioned in the job description.
+• B) The specific technical challenges mentioned in the job description.

-- C) The salary and benefits package.
+• C) The compensation and benefits package.

-10. The "Get Out of Jail Free" Question
+10. The "Self-Awareness" Question

 Automate Your Screening with Sift